 Hone in On Two Key Nutrients

 A big part of losing weight is keeping your blood-sugar levels stable so you don’t overeat.
-To keep hunger at bay, eat three meals and two snacks a day (all of these 25 Best High Protein Snacks in America are healthy picks).
+To keep hunger at bay, eat three meals and two snacks a day (all of these best high protein snacks are healthy picks).
 And to help you stay fuller longer, make sure that every time you eat, you’re consuming a combination of fiber (one of the most satiating nutrients out there) and protein.

 Aim for an Apple a Day

 This crisp, refreshing fruit is among the most super of superfoods: They boast the powerful antioxidant quercetin and vitamins C and B-6, which keep your cholesterol levels low and slash your risk for heart disease.
 But thanks to their high fiber count, an apple a day can do more than keep the doctor away—it can help you trim down, too.